cckuqui/CCSAO-Sentencing/README.md

 ## Data Cleaning
+Given the sheer size of the dataset and the amount of information included, it was necessary to perform a large amount of data cleaning in order to tailor the data to the specific areas of analysis we wanted to explore.
+Many data-cleaning decisions were based on the fact that the project was originally targeted to an audience of data analysts and programmers without a detailed knowledge of the State of Illinois judicial system, not to legal or law enforcement professionals.

 The final database was saved in SQLite, with four tables (participants, courts, offenses, and sentences) feeding into a central results table, as shown in the Entity Relationship Diagram (ERD) below: